Philmont Scout Ranch:

 Deluxe Wall Tents are similar to other Wall Tents but they include a few extra perks, like a porch and chairs, two rooms and accommodate up to 6 people.
 Just imagine your family sitting on the porch, breathing in the fresh morning air or gazing at stars in the night sky.
 It’s the perfect way to connect with each other – and with nature!

-Villa Bungalows can accommodate up to 3-7 family members in a two-room suite.
+Bungalows can accommodate up to 3-7 family members in a two-room suite.
 The ultimate in roofed housing, guests will enjoy a living room with a mini fridge and microwave, private bathroom/shower, and bedroom.
 Come for the adventure and relax in the comforts of home.

 On this self-guided, easy-breezy 0.75-mile, campers take the Nature Trail to discover plants and animals that live in the area and explore the science that makes our environment unique.

 Campers can hike to see one of only two confirmed Tyrannosaurus Rex footprints in the world.
+This is a must see for all first time visitors.

 Visit Philmont’s four museums on the historic Santa Fe trail to learn about the Gold Rush and the Wild West!
 At the Kit Carson Museum, families can watch staff show frontier skills like blacksmithing, cooking outdoors, and more.
 At Chase Ranch, groups can learn about 1800s ranch life.